AutoTune: Positive

-Kanye West's 808s & Heartbreak was generally well received by critics, and it similarly used Auto-Tune to represent a fragmented soul, following his mother's death.
+Kanye West's 808s & Heartbreak was generally well received by critics, and it similarly used AutoTune to represent a fragmented soul following his mother's death.
 The album marks a departure from his previous album, Graduation.
 Describing the album as a breakup album, Rolling Stone music critic Jody Rosen wrote, "Kanye can't really sing in the classic sense, but he's not trying to.
-T-Pain taught the world that Auto-Tune doesn't just sharpen flat notes: It's a painterly device for enhancing vocal expressiveness and upping the pathos ...
+T-Pain taught the world that AutoTune doesn't just sharpen flat notes: It's a painterly device for enhancing vocal expressiveness and upping the pathos ...
 Kanye's digitized vocals are the sound of a man so stupefied by grief, he's become less than human."

-YouTuber Conor Maynard, who received criticism for his use of Auto-Tune, defended it in an interview on the Zach Sang Show in 2019, stating: "It doesn't mean you can't sing ...
-Auto-Tune can't make anyone who can't sing sound like they can sing ...
-It just tightens it up slightly because we're human and not perfect, whereas [Auto-Tune] is literally digitally perfect."
+YouTuber Conor Maynard, who was criticised for his use of AutoTune, defended it in an interview on the Zach Sang Show in 2019, stating: "It doesn't mean you can't sing ...
+AutoTune can't make anyone who can't sing sound like they can sing ...
+It just tightens it up slightly because we're human and not perfect, whereas [AutoTune] is literally digitally perfect."

 Negative

-At the 51st Grammy Awards in 2009, the band Death Cab for Cutie made an appearance wearing blue ribbons to protest the use of Auto-Tune.
-Later that year, Jay-Z titled the lead single of his album The Blueprint 3 as "D.O.A.
+At the 51st Grammy Awards in 2009, the band Death Cab for Cutie made an appearance wearing blue ribbons to protest the use of AutoTune.
+Later that year, Jay-Z released the single "D.O.A.
 (Death of Auto-Tune)".
-Jay-Z said he wrote the song because of personal beliefs that the trend had become a gimmick that had become too widely used.
-Christina Aguilera appeared in public in Los Angeles on August 10, 2009, wearing a T-shirt that read "Auto Tune is for Pussies".
-When interviewed by Sirius/XM, she said Auto-Tune could be used "in a creative way" and noted her song "Elastic Love" from Bionic uses it.
+Jay-Z said he felt Auto-Tune had become a gimmick that was too widely used.
+Christina Aguilera appeared in public in Los Angeles on August 10, 2009, wearing a T-shirt that read "Auto Tune is for pussies".
+When interviewed by Sirius/XM, she said AutoTune could be used "in a creative way" and noted her song "Elastic Love" from Bionic uses it.

-Opponents have argued that Auto-Tune has a negative effect on society's perception and consumption of music.
-In 2004, the Daily Telegraph music critic Neil McCormick called Auto-Tune a "particularly sinister invention that has been putting an extra shine on pop vocals since the 1990s" by taking "a poorly sung note and transpos[ing] it, placing it dead centre of where it was meant to be".
+Opponents have argued that AutoTune has a negative effect on the perception and consumption of music.
+In 2004, the Daily Telegraph critic Neil McCormick called AutoTune a "particularly sinister invention".
 In 2006, the singer-songwriter Neko Case said a studio employee once told her that she and Nelly Furtado were the only singers who had never used it in his studio.
 Case said "it's cool that she has some integrity".